LOADING ...

 mouth of water, the of earth.
 The weak in courage is strong in

 cunning.
-The apple tree never asks the beech how he shall nor the
+The tree never asks the beech how he shall grow; nor the

 lion, the horse, how he shall take his pray.
-The thankful receiver a
+The thankful bears a

-a portion of genius; lift up thy head!
-As the caterpiller chooses
+seest a portion of genius; lift up thy head!
+As the chooses

-the fairest leaves to lay her eggs on.
-So the priest lays his on the
+the fairest leaves to lay her on.
+So the priest lays his curse on the

 braces: bless relaxes.
-The best is the oldest, the best water the
+The best wine is the oldest, the best the

-newest. plow not!
-Joys laugh not!
+newest.
+Prayers plow not! laugh not!
 Sorrows weep not!
 The head

 sublime, the pathos, the genitals beauty, the hands & feet

 contemptible.
-The crow wish'd every thing was black, the owl that
+The crow wish'd every thing was black, the owl every

 thing was white.
 Exuberance is beauty.
 If the lion was by the fox,